Developing Your Core Competency in:

 All retreats feature a Graduate Writing Fellow that can provide drop-in consultation services for graduate students seeking writing assistance.
 Individuals, writing groups, and paired writing partners are all welcomed to attend.

 Graduate Writing Fellows provide peer-mentoring to graduate students and postdoctoral scholars seeking to improve their writing style.
 Fellows also have the opportunity hone their own skills in teaching writing, developing and co-teaching workshops through this mentored program.
-Apply here or E-mail Melissa Bender, Director of the Graduate Writing Fellows and University Writing Program faculty member for more information.
+Look here for more information.

 Scientific Communication Workshop developed and led by Professors for the Future Fellow Sara Kross